-Princess Cruises has confirmed an order for three new vessels of a next-generation Voyager class, marking a significant addition to its long-term fleet development programme.
-The agreement, concluded with Fincantieri, was formalised during the Seatrade Cruise Global gathering in Miami.
+Princess Cruises has confirmed an order for three new vessels of a new VOYAGER class, marking a significant addition to its long-term fleet expansion.
+The shipbuilding agreement with Fincantieri was formalised during the Seatrade Cruise Global gathering in Miami.

-The Voyager class is conceived as a further development of the Sphere-class platform, incorporating revised deck arrangements, updated accommodation layouts and reconfigured central public spaces.
+The new ship class is conceived as a development of the SPHERE-class platform, incorporating revised deck arrangements, updated accommodation layouts and reconfigured public spaces.
 The design is intended to retain established features while introducing new concepts derived from passenger and operational research, reflecting an incremental evolution rather than a departure from existing design principles.

 Propulsion will be based on dual-fuel systems, with liquefied natural gas serving as the primary energy source.
 This arrangement is expected to deliver a measurable reduction in emissions when compared with conventional marine fuels, aligning the project with broader environmental objectives within the sector.